 One lane of Route 61 was closed for approximately one hour while the accident scene was cleaned up.
 Assisting police at the scene were members of the Stonington and Elysburg Fire Company, Stonington Fire Police and Elysburg EMS.

-If you have an injury or a loved one is killed in any type of car wreck or accident in Pennsylvania feel free to contact the Central Pennsylvania (Pa.) based Schmidt Kramer Injury Lawyers who can answer any questions you may have about your rights or even about how to coordinate paying bills or applying for benefits.
+If you have an injury or a loved one is killed in any type of car wreck or accident in Pennsylvania feel free to contact the Pennsylvania personal injury lawyers at Central Pennsylvania (Pa.) based Schmidt Kramer law firm – who can answer any questions you may have about your rights or even about how to coordinate paying bills or applying for benefits.